pipelineengineer/pipelineengineer.github.io/features.md

 ---
-title: An Example Work Flow
+title: Features
 layout: single
 permalink: /features/
 ---

-Let's go through an example work flow to explore the capabilities of the Pipeline Engineer Plugin.
+Let's go some of the features Pipeline Engineer currently has to offer.

 ## Network Cleanup